StetsonRamey/stetsonramey/README.md

 ```

 ## Me in < 1,000 Characters
 I excel at figuring things out (both problems with objects in the physical world and problems in the world of bits & bytes), working with people, and automating complex systems (at least with processes that are repetitive).
-I started two companies [Great Plains Painting](https://www.greatplainspaintingkc.com) and [Tis the Season](https://www.tistheseasonkc.com).
+I started two companies Great Plains Painting (no longer in operation) and [Tis the Season](https://www.tistheseasonkc.com).
 I sold Great Plains Painting and still actively operate Tis the Season on a seasonal basis.
 I built all the tech for these two business (it's how I learned) with the goal of optimizing two key metrics:
-- optimize the customer service and service quality
+- optimize customer service and service quality
 - minimize the size of the team required to do so (leverage tech to be the team where possible)

 I spend my days learning new skills, improving business processes, and taking in the CO sunshine!